oaregithub/oare_mono/README.md

 Running this project requires you to have [Node.js](https://nodejs.org/en/) and [Yarn Package Manager](https://yarnpkg.com) installed on your machine.
 If you don't already have them installed, follow the instructions below.

+Note: The project does require a minimum Node version of 16.0.1.
+We recommend installing the latest Long-Term Support version, whatever that is at the time of installation.
+If you are currently using an older version of Node from a previous project, you must update to at least v16.0.1 or the local site will not start.

 ### Mac

 There are multiple ways to download and install Node.js and Yarn.
 You can choose to install them however you choose following the various instructions on the Node.js and Yarn installation pages.
 However, the instructions below outline how to install the packages using Homebrew, which is the method we recommend.